jtang6598/smoothie/README.md

 Note that this environment variable MUST be set in order to test any code that eventually tries to call Spotify's APIs.

 The development environment uses a mock server on localhost port 3000 which serves all of Spotify's Web API endpoints, as well as an additional one for authentication mock responses, using [Mockoon](https://github.com/mockoon).
-Simply install Mockoon and import `mockoon-environment.json` to configure the server.
+Simply install Mockoon and import `mockoon-environment.json` (which is based on Mockoon's provided [Spotify mocks](https://github.com/mockoon/mock-samples/blob/main/apis/spotify.json)) to configure the server.
 Start the server by clicking the run button at the top of the window.

 ### Deploy Stack